Phrynobatrachus tokba (Chabanaud, 1921)

 Distribution

-Sierra Leone, southern Guinea, Liberia, southwestern Ivory Coast, and isolated population in southwestern Ghana.
+Sierra Leone, southern and northwestern Guinea, Liberia, southwestern Ivory Coast, and isolated population in southwestern Ghana.

 Geographic Occurrence